 The resulting fingerprint not only copes with body absorption and contains information about the orientation of the person, but it is also more robust to multi-path effects.
 This last point is particularly important compared to single-tag approaches.
-To quantify the effects of using wide fingerprints of multiple tags, we attach 12 tags steadily to a belt in the waist line of a person (main lobe facing up).
+To quantify the effects of using the wide fingerprints of multiple tags, we attach 12 tags steadily to a belt in the waist line of a person (main lobe facing up).
+The tags are evenly spaced along the belt to cover the different sides of the body.
 For the training and testing sets, we obtain four fingerprints for each of the four coordinates and each of the four cardinal directions, which results in 64 fingerprints per tag (4 coordinates \times 4 orientations \times 4 fingerprints).
-The training set is divided into four subsets each containing one fingerprint per <coordinate, location> tuple.
+The training set is divided into four subsets each containing one fingerprint per pair of coordinates and locations.
 The overall and per-tag accuracy is calculated analogous to the previous experiments.